ST. THOMAS

 BIODIVERSITY BOOST PROJECT

-Alarmed by the lack of pollinating insects and threat to Nature generally, we are encouraging all fellow plot-holders to do at least one more thing to encourage and support wildlife on their plots in 2025.
+Alarmed by the lack of pollinating insects and threat to nature generally?
+We are encouraging all fellow plot-holders to do at least one more thing to encourage and support wildlife on their plots.
 That may include sowing flowers to provide nectar and pollen, making a small pond, having a compost heap, putting up bird-feeders or having a small log pile as habitat for ground beetles and amphibians.
-We’ll launch the project properly in Spring 2025 but meanwhile, we’re fund-raising to be able to provide free seeds, plants and pond kits as well as training in recording the wildlife on your plots.
-We have a YouTube channel with short informational content.
-Check out the video below.
+We have a YouTube channel with short, informational content.
+Check out the videos below.
 Meanwhile, if anyone is interested in being involved, please get in touch by contacting the STAA on our CONTACT US page.

 COMMUNITY POLYTUNNEL